Liability Insurance Cost: What Should You Pay?

 It might seem counterintuitive, but newer businesses often pay more for insurance than their established counterparts.
 Why?
 It comes down to history.
 Insurers view a long, claim-free track record as a sign of stability and effective risk management, which often results in lower premiums.
 Startups, on the other hand, are more of an unknown quantity.
 Without a claims history to analyze, insurers price the policy based on industry averages and potential risks.
 The good news is that as your business grows and demonstrates a commitment to safety, you can expect your rates to become more favorable over time.

-How Your Policy Choices Impact Your Premium
+How Your Policy Choices Affect Your Premium

 The type of liability coverage you choose is one of the biggest drivers of your final premium.
 Think of it like building a custom toolkit for your business; you only want to pay for the tools you actually need.
 Understanding the core types of liability insurance helps you build a policy that protects you effectively without overspending.
 Let’s look at four common options and how they influence what you’ll pay.
 Each one addresses a different kind of risk, so your business model will determine which ones are essential for you.

-General Liability
+What Does General Liability Insurance Cover?

 This is the foundational coverage for most businesses.
 General liability insurance protects you from claims of bodily injury or property damage that can happen during your daily operations, like a customer slipping in your store.
 For many small businesses, the cost for this coverage averages around $45 per month.
 However, the annual price can be anywhere from about $250 to over $3,000.
 This wide range exists because premiums are tied directly to your specific risks, including your industry, where you’re located, and the coverage limits you select.